cenfun/monocart-reporter/README.md

 ```

 ## Trend Chart
 > Note: the trend chart requires historical data generally stored in the server database.
-There is a serverless solution which is connecting the previous report data and collecting historical trend data before test every time, but the data is not safe if there is any runtime error.
+There is a serverless solution which is connecting and collecting historical trend data from previous report data before test every time, but the data is not safe if there is any runtime error.
 - If a report is generated in the same place every time, you can simply connect the data with the report JSON path
 ```js
 // playwright.config.js